-I am a Postdoctoral Fellow Language and Communication at Utrecht University, the Netherlands.
+I am an assistant professor Language and Communication at Utrecht University (UU), the Netherlands.

 The research I conducted to obtain my PhD, focused on decision making in a legal context: How do we process and weigh information presented in a police file (e.g., testimonies, expert accounts)?
 How does this information influence our thinking of a crime and our judgment regarding a suspect?
 To address these questions properly, I needed to know more about the processing of information.
 I started conducting studies on language comprehension outside of a legal context.
 I am interested in how linguistic cues (e.g., grammatical aspect) influence our perception of a described event.
 My current research combines this interest with my earlier, more applied, research in a legal context and was awarded with a Veni grant from the Netherlands Organisation for Scientific Research (NWO).